Brett Klamer

 • ROC-AUC

-• The ROC-AUC is the probability that the model ranks a random positive observation more highly than a random negative observation.
+• For binary outcomes, ROC-AUC is the probability that the model ranks a random observation with the outcome more highly than a random observation without the outcome, with tied predictions counted as 0.5.

 • We wish to maximize this value.